-It’s important to know what to do with ingrown hair issues, as they can be irritating, and can often flare up at the least opportune moments.
-Picking and poking at the site to get rid of the hair is a quick way to cause an infection—so if you want to avoid this and keep your skin healthy, we've detail how to treat them, and the causes, to help you avoid them in the future.
+Knowing what to do with ingrown hair is vital to ensure they 1) don't worsen and 2) clear up quickly.
+Ingrown hairs are super irritating and often flare up at the least opportune moments, but picking and poking at the site to get rid of the hair is a quick way to cause an infection.

-Why ingrown hairs happen
+Why do ingrown hairs happen?

-“This happens because the pathway through the hair follicle is blocked by debris like dead skin cells and sebum.
-When the hair grows back into the skin, the body responds to it as if it’s a foreign object and that’s why you’ll usually see inflammation, hyperpigmentation, and itchiness.”
+“This happens because the pathway through the hair follicle is blocked by debris like dead skin cells and sebum," she continues.
+"When the hair grows back into the skin, the body responds to it as if it’s a foreign object and that’s why you’ll usually see inflammation, hyperpigmentation, and itchiness.”

-What to do with ingrown hairs at home
+How to treat ingrown hairs at home

 1. Apply a warm compress

 Start by treating the area with a warm compress.
-Massaging the area with a washcloth soaked in hot water can do the trick to help clear and open up the clogged follicle.
+Massaging the area with a washcloth soaked in very warm (not burning hot) water can do the trick to help clear and open up the clogged follicle.
 This will also ensure that the area is clean and help you to avoid infection.

 2. Follow up with a spot treatment

-Next, Dr. Mraz Robinson recommends “keeping the area clean with benzoyl peroxide or tea tree oil, which has natural antiseptic and anti-inflammatory properties.”
+Dr. Mraz Robinson recommends “keeping the area clean with benzoyl peroxide or tea tree oil, which has natural antiseptic and anti-inflammatory properties.”
 Tea tree can be a wonderful essential oil for ingrown hair irritation, but other ingredients can provide protection and relief as well.

 3. Remove the hair with tweezers, if you can